tvandalovsky/tvandalovsky/README.md

 # Hi there 👋 :sunglasses:!
-## My name is Thomas Vandalovsky and I am a junior at Brandeis University currently majoring in Computer Science and Economics with a minor in Math!
+## My name is Thomas Vandalovsky and I am a senior at Brandeis University currently majoring in Computer Science and Economics with a minor in Math!

 <!--